josmas/blockly-plugins/typeblocking/README.md

 interface Option {
   blockType: string;    // The block type identifier used for block creation
-  displayText: string;  // Human-friendly display text shown in autocomplete }
+  displayText: string;  // Human-friendly display text shown in autocomplete extraState?: any;     // Extra state to apply to the block fieldValues?: Record<string, any>;  // Field values to set on the block }

 interface OptionGenerator {